-Eaglemoss/IXO supplies everything needed to build the model, but I have put together a list of items that I found that improve the experience.
+While the partwork companies typically supply everything needed to build the model, I have put together a list of items that I found that improve the experience.
 These are just suggestions, there is no need to do it exactly this way.

-This model is going to take a long time to build, so having a good work space to assemble it is important.
-I created a dedicated location with a small table and laid down a self-healing 24×37″ craft mat by Sullivans:
+These models are going to take a long time to build, so having a good work space to assemble it is important.
+I created a dedicated location with a small table and laid down a self-healing craft mat:

 Along the way, a few basic tools are provided along with the parts.
-For example, Issue 2 should include a small toolkit.
-I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA:
+I found that these tools may not be that great, so instead I used this precision screwdriver/tool set by ORIA:

 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.